-We are now prepared to draw conclusions.
-When Adam, some 930 years after his experience in Eden, died, he died because he ate of the forbidden tree, not because of anything he did after that event.
-But if, after the Judgement, Adam shall be found worthy of the second death, and be consigned to that fate, it will not be because he ate of the forbidden tree, but because of what he did, and did not repent of, after that event.
+We are now prepared still further to draw conclusions.
+When Adam, some nine hundred and thirty years after his experience in Eden, died, We died because he ate of the forbidden tree, not because of anything he did after that event.
+But if, after the Judgment, Adam shall be found worthy of the second death, and be consigned to that fate, it will not be because lie ate of the forbidden tree, but because of what he did, and did not repent of, after that event.
 When Methuselah and Noah and Abraham died, it was not because of any sins they had personally committed, but because their father Adam had transmitted to them a mortal nature.
-And when Caligula, and Nero and Caesar Borgia, and Catharine de Medici, and Jeffreys, and Claverhouse died, it was not because they were themselves monsters of iniquity, but because they belonged to a death-doomed race.
-And when the antediluvians, and Sodomites, and Egyptians, and incorrigible Jews, died, it was not because of their personal sins, but because, in the beginning, death had passed upon all men. p.
-234, Para.
-2, [DESTINY].
+And when Caligula, and Nero, and Caesar Borgia, and Catharine de Medici, and Jeffreys, and Claverhouse died, it was not because they were themselves monsters of iniquity, but because they belonged to a death-doomed race.
+And when the antediluvians, and Sodomites, and Egyptians, and incorrigible Jews died, it was not because of their personal sins, but because, in the beginning, death had passed "upon all men."
+Therefore all these men must be raised to give account of their own personal actions to God.

 Such is the inevitable conclusion from the established fact that we die the first death only in Adam, not on our own account.
-The second death is the only death in which is involved the result of our own personal actions; and this death is reached only after a person has passed through the first, and is the termination of a second state of being. p.
-235, Para.
-1, [DESTINY].
+The second death is the only death in which is involved the result of our own personal actions; and this death is reached only after a person has passed through the first death, and is the termination of a second state of being.

-Does not God, then, ever visit judgments upon men in this life for their sins? -- He certainly does; but to what extent? -- Only so far as to anticipate by a brief period the death to which they are already doomed.
-And this is all that he could do; for the penalty of the second death can no more be reached till we have passed the first death, than the high-priest could enter the second apartment of the sanctuary without passing through the first. p.
-235, Para.
-2, [DESTINY].
+Does not God, then, ever visit judgments upon men in this life for their sins?
+He certainly does, but to what extent?-Only so far as to anticipate by a brief period the death to which they are already doomed.
+And this is all that he could do; for the penalty of the second death cannot be reached till we have passed the first death.